Larch - European larch, Larix decidua

-Container-grown and bare-rooted stock is available from some commercial nurseries; Price per tree should range from $0.80 - $2.50 for 1-2 year-old contract-grown forestry stock.
+Container-grown and bare-rooted stock is available from some commercial nurseries; Price per tree should range from $0.80 - $2.50 for 1-2 year-old contract-grown forestry stock (2020 prices).
 European larch seedlings should be ordered well in advance so the nursery can secure seed, which is only available seasonally.
 Soil mycorrhizae from a well established stand of trees should be added to the nursery soil or media.

 Plant in winter.
 If hard late frosts are expected, plant after these and use wetted water-absorbing gel in the planting holes to ensure the trees don’t dry out before they establish roots.
 Make sure that competing brush weeds are well controlled before planting.

 Take great care in the handling, transport and storage of seedlings, especially bare-rooted stock which must be kept cool and moist and planted as soon as possible after wrenching.
 Containerised (plug) stock should also be planted as soon as possible after receiving the plants.
 Make sure the root plugs are moist by soaking in a water trough.

 Plant trees with a slow release fertilizer tablet underneath or put a trowel of high nitrogen fertiliser such as DAP or urea in a spade slit above the seedling.